Chocolate Peanut Butter Shake | Backpacking Meal

 Why a Backpacking Meal Replacement?

-There are many reasons why you might choose a meal replacement while you’re backpacking.
+You might choose a meal replacement while you’re backpacking for many reasons.
 Sometimes, you don’t have the time or desire to pull over and get the stove out.
 Maybe you didn’t even bring a stove on this backpacking trip.
-Sometimes, you need to keep up your pace so that you can reach your desired campsite before dark.
+Sometimes, you need to keep up your pace to reach your desired campsite before dark.
 Of course, you brought your headlamp and would use it if you needed to, but let’s be honest; we all enjoy being able to see the trail and the scenery in the daylight!
 And sometimes, you’re just not hungry.
 So, as always, we’ve got you covered with our chocolate peanut butter shake recipe below!

 Your Appetite is Gone – Why?